Aerospace Engineering (EAS)

 In 1/C year, aerospace engineering students undertake capstone projects that involve the design, construction and operation of an aircraft or a spacecraft.
-Recent aeronautical engineering projects have involved remotely piloted aircraft designed to carry out a variety of military missions.
+Recent aeronautics projects have involved remotely piloted aircraft designed to carry out a variety of military missions.
 Astronautics projects have involved small satellites and payloads launched into Earth orbit to test concepts for future space exploration.
 Work on these capstone projects often entails collaboration with engineers at the Naval Research Laboratory, NASA, or other agencies.
 Capstone teams have also competed and placed well for several years in the NASA Student Launch competition, and provided specialized knowledge and skills on interdisciplinary projects such as the Formula SAE car.

 A variety of summer internships with corporations such as Boeing and Lockheed Martin and government agencies such as NASA, SPAWAR, NRO, NRL, and NAVAIR have majors working with aerospace engineers and test pilots on the development and operation of air and space vehicles.
 Naval Academy aerospace engineering majors have found success in all service assignments.
 Aerospace engineering graduates may enter U.S. Navy Test Pilot School, Navy Space Cadre, or work in program offices improving and testing naval aviation platforms and missiles.

 Considerations for those who might be interested in this major